North West cricket team

 North West (formerly Western Transvaal) plays first-class cricket in South Africa.
-For the purposes of the SuperSport Series, North West has merged with Gauteng (formerly Transvaal) to form the Highveld Lions or, more simply, "the Lions".

-North West was called Western Transvaal in 1989–90 when it began playing List A cricket in the Nissan Shield, and in 1991–92 when it began playing in the second tier of the South African first-class cricket competition.
+North West Dragons was called Western Transvaal in 1989–90 when it began playing List A cricket in the Nissan Shield, and in 1991–92 when it began playing in the second tier of the South African first-class cricket competition.
 It changed its name to North West in 1996, after the creation of North West province from parts of the former Transvaal Province and Cape Province.
-It has been part of the Lions since October 2004.

 Under the name Western Transvaal it won no matches at all in its five first-class seasons.
 In its first season as North West it had its first first-class victory when it beat Western Province B by 27 runs in January 1997.

+In October 2004, CSA merged various unions to create six major franchises for domestic competition.

+During the franchise era (2004/05 to 2020/21), North West has merged with Gauteng (formerly Transvaal) to form the Highveld Lions or, more simply, "the Lions" for First Class cricket and Men's Limited Overs competitions.

+The union continued to exist for purposes of women's, youth and development teams and minor competitions.
 In April 2017 the province's administration, North West Cricket, re-branded all the province's teams as the "North-West Dragons".

-During the 2018 Africa T20 Cup, North West scored 262 runs against Limpopo, recording the second-highest total in T20 cricket.
+During the 2018 Africa T20 Cup, North West scored 262 runs against Limpopo, recording the second-highest total in T20 cricket at the time.